Back to homepage

 Automatic type detection

-If you exclude the field’s type in JSON metadata object or CSV prefixes, the component detects the data type based on the field’s first value.
+If you omit the field’s type in the JSON metadata object or CSV prefixes, the component detects the data type based on the field’s first value.
 The following data types can be auto-detected:

 See the example of automatic type detection in JSON.